jarig/suton/README.md

 More info about possible settings options and [seed encryption](#seed-encryption) described here in the [settings](#settings) section.

 Note: `TON_WORK_DIR` and `TON_CONTROL_WORK_DIR` should be pre-created on Host machine.
-Also based on other settings you might put extra configuration files into them such as `configs/logstash` for controlling logstash outputs or `configs/keys` for encryption functionality.
-Once all files in place grant `ton` and `toncontrol` users permissions to respected work folders:
+Once all folders are in place grant `ton` and `toncontrol` users permissions to respected work folders:
 ```bash
 $ chown 1001:1001 /path/to/ton-work-dir
 $ chown 1002:1002 /path/to/ton-control-dir
 ```

-Create in your local setup `requirements.txt` with
+Create in the your workspace root `requirements.txt` with contents
 ```requirements.txt
 git+git://github.com/jarig/suton@master#egg=suton
 ```